Photo hacks for outdoors life

 Focus

-I shot a lot with autofocus.
+I shoot a lot with autofocus.
 Most since I'm lazy, and it's easier to get nice and sharp photos.
 Especially when taking pictures of people or animals that are moving.
 (Almost cried a little when I forgot to switch back from manual focus and ended up with all my pics blurry.)
 There are two instances when I use manual focus, when I snap macro using an extension for shorter aperture and when I snap selfies using a tripod and timer.
 But more about that later on.

 Plagiothecium undulate, snared with timer, 2 s.